Jack-Hackshaw/CryptCrawler/README.md

 # CryptCrawler

 CryptCrawler is a simple RPG made with Python 3.
 It uses an algorithm to generate a level before handing control to the player.
-The game currently uses ASCII characters for graphics but wil hopefully be updated with textures soon.
+The game currently uses ASCII characters for graphics but will hopefully be updated with textures soon.

 # Licence
 Read LICENCE in the doc directory.

 # Installation
 ## Dependancies
-CryptCrawler's only dependancies are pygame and python 3 however, pygame has it's own dependancies which will be covered below.
+CryptCrawler's only dependencies are pygame and python 3 however, pygame has it's own dependencies which will be covered below.

 ### Instaling pygame
 #### Linux